vruusmann/openscoring.io/_posts/2021-07-11-analyzing_sklearn_feature_importances_pmml.md

 ### Pickle

-The [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library can only work with this state of a Python object that is serializable in Pickle data format.
+The [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library can only work with this state of a Python object that is serializable in pickle data format.
 A Python property does not have a persistent state.
 The workaround is to transfer its value into a new regular Python attribute.

 By convention, the JPMML-SkLearn library checks if the Python pipeline or model object has a `pmml_feature_importances_` attribute (the `pmml_` prefix prepended to the standard `feature_importances_` attribute name).
 If it does, then it is expected to hold a Numpy array of shape `(n_features, )`.

-Exposing the built-in feature importances of a decision tree:
+Exposing decision tree feature importances:

 ``` python
 from sklearn.tree import DecisionTreeClassifier